 Significant treatment costs, in addition the growing prevalence of chronic wounds, were also identified in Germany.
 It is estimated, on the basis of medical data for 9 million beneficiaries of statutory health insurance (GVK), that about 0.7 % of insured patients were affected with leg ulcers .
 Of the costs, one study gives an estimation of €9,569 for treatment per ulcer per patient .
 These costs are projected to increase in the future for a variety of reasons, including an aging population – not just in Germany or the UK – but worldwide.
 The national healthcare systems should therefore be well prepared and relevant diagnostic and treatment guidelines should be set up that improve the quality of diagnosis of patients with lower-extremity ulcers.
 One way of achieving this is through the general and conscientious utilisation of ABI measurements.

-There are three simple steps towards correct wound assessment.
+Three simple steps towards correct wound assessment

 Types of Ulcers & Recommended Treatment

 Venous ulcers are treated with compression therapy.
 Before any compression therapy is undertaken, a clinician should determine the level of compression that can be safely applied to a specific leg.
 For this the ABI result (ABI 0.8 – 1.20 and above) is key, not only from a wound assessment perspective but also from a legal point of view.